 - Transfer the pumpkin wedges to the serving platter, scatter crumbled goat cheese or feta on top if you want, a drizzle of olive oil, and serve.

 Spices: it's good to add some ground cayenne or hot paprika if you want pumpkin with a kick.
 If going for a sweeter tone, add a pinch of ground cinnamon and nutmeg.
+It's always good to adjust recipes to your own taste whenever possible.

 - Serving Size: ¼